Hamida Habibullah: Educational and social career

-After her return from London, she played a major role in furthering women's education in the region and she has been the president of the Avadh Girls Degree College (AGDC), Lucknow's first English degree College for girls, since 1975.
+After her return from London, she played a major role in furthering women's education in the region and she has been the president of the Avadh Girls' Degree College, Lucknow first English degree College for girls, since 1975.
 She was also President of Talimgah-E-Niswan College since 1975, a school with 3,500 catering for the education of Muslim girls founded by her mother-in-law, the late Begum Inam Habibullah.

 She was also the president of SEWA Lucknow (Self Employed Women's Association), an organization for upliftment & improvement of women employing 5,000 chikan workers.
-She was also a member of the Executive Committee of Central Social Welfare Board, New Delhi, since 1987.
+She was also a member of the executive committee of Central Social Welfare Board, New Delhi, since 1987.

 Hamida Habibullah was also a patron of All India Women's Conference, Nari Sewa Samiti Lucknow, Cheshire Homes India Lucknow and member of Sainik Kalyan Board Lucknow.

-She was a member Of Executive Council of Lucknow University, from 1974–80.
+She was a member Of Executive Council of Lucknow University, from 1974 to 1980.
 She was the president UP Urdu Academy (inaugurated in 1972), founder president and re-elected 1972–76 and in 1982.

 Hamida Habibullah changed the face of the mango orchards in Saidanpur.
 Several varieties of mango, including Maliahabadi, Dussehri, Chausa, Langda and Safeda, were planted by the Begum herself, in conformation with the guidelines of the agriculture university.

 She was also the co-founder of non-governmental organization, Prajwala.